The FLAG Program offers awards of $5,000 to defray the costs of intermediate or advanced language study abroad.

 Study programs must be at least eight weeks in duration of intensive language study (at least 15 hours/week) and located in a setting where the target language is predominantly spoken.
 Applicants must have completed or tested out of the 103 level of the target language by the program start date.
 If a language is not offered on campus, applicants may apply at any level.
 For French and Spanish language applications, preference will be given to students who have completed some intermediate language study.

 While you are welcome to apply to any language program you would like (provided it meets the minimum FLAG requirements), the following is an intensive language program run by the University of Chicago:

 A note about Japanese language study:

 The Center for East Asian Studies offers special Foreign Language Acquisition Grants of $5,000 to defray the costs of advanced Japanese language study in Japan during the summer.

-To find out more about Summer International Travel Grants, attend one of the Information Meetings offered in the late autumn or early winter:
+To find out more about Summer International Travel Grants, attend one of the following SITG Info Sessions (both sessions will include the same content):

 To look for and learn about language programs you can read program evaluations from previous FLAG recipients in our SITG Evaluations Database.
 Log in to access the evaluations database.

 Note for those applying to a country or region of elevated risk:

 You will need to schedule a travel advisory meeting to discuss the petition process for special approval to be eligible for funding.
 For additional details and for information on countries and regions of elevated risk, please consult the University’s Travel Advisory Policy.
 You are also required to submit an additional paragraph in your statement of purpose detailing why study abroad in this country is important to your research or language study.